-Last year for my twenty-somethingth birthday, my fiancé and I went on holiday to France.
+Last year for my twenty-somethingth birthday, my fiancé and I went on a road trip holiday to France.
 His old store manager owned a house in Marcillac le Croisille which he let us stay in for a week.
 (Hello free accommodation, don’t mind if I do).

 There are a couple of things you need to know about France: